 In the early 1920s the American Legion Auxiliary adopted the poppy as the American Legion Family’s memorial flower.
-Still today it symbolizes the service and sacrifice of veterans of World War I as well as veterans in other eras.
+The poppy, a simple red flower, symbolizes the service and sacrifice of veterans of World War I as well as veterans in other eras.

 ALA members distribute millions of paper poppies annually across the country in exchange for donations that go directly to assist disabled and hospitalized veterans in our communities.

 I love the story of the poppies because it has a medical connection.

 In the battlefields of Belgium during World War I, poppies grew wild amid the ravages of war.
 The overturned soils of battle covered the poppy seeds to, allowing them to grow and forever serve as a reminder of the bloodshed of war.

 Out of this conflict came a poem, from which also came the association with poppies .

 The now famous poem, In Flanders Fields, was written by a Canadian physician, Lt.
 Col. John McCrae.